Faith Formation Registration

 To facilitate a smoother exit from our parking lot after Mass we are asking all parishioners to review this traffic flow map.
 By following the directions, yellow arrows for those who park in the North Parking lot and red arrows for those who park in the South Parking lot, we will be able to reduce the amount of time it takes to exit in half.
 We appreciate everyone’s help in this matter!

-Community Outreach Co-Chairs Seek Replacements
+New Community Outreach Co-Chairs Take the Helm

 Ushers and Greeters Needed